mukkino/AE-Find-WebLinks/README.md

 - Extracts links from HTML, scripts, JSON-like text, CSS references, and noscript blocks
 - Filters links using wildcard patterns such as `*news*` or `*download*`
 - Writes matching links to a text file
-- Supports append or overwrite mode
+- Supports append or overwrite mode for the main output file
 - Retries failed requests
 - Can fetch the same URL twice and keep the larger response
 - Removes duplicates by default
 - Supports exact URL blacklist files
 - Can write a CSV log of each processed URL
 - Can save failed URLs to a separate file
+- Supports independent append/new modes for the CSV log and failed URL file
 - Writes results after each page, so long runs keep partial progress

 ## How to use it